mechmotum/mechmotum.github.io/content/pages/about.rst

 :front: true

-The Laboratorium of Marvelous Mechanical Motum is a research group based in the `Mechanical and Aerospace Engineering Department`_ at the `University of California, Davis`_ led by Jason K. Moore.
+The Laboratorium of Marvelous Mechanical Motum is a research group based in the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by Jason K. Moore.
 Our research is centered around human mobility and spans the following themes:

 - human-in-the-loop augmented automatic control and vehicle design
 - bicycle and other human powered vehicle design and engineering